It’s midnight. You’re still awake because your mind is racing with worry.

 Give Your Kids A Job:

-If a lot of your worries focus on your children’s ability to complete a task or follow direction, it’s time to do some teaching and shift the responsibility to your kids.
+If a lot of your worries focus on your children’s ability to complete a task or follow directions, it’s time to do some teaching and shift the responsibility to your kids.

 Instead of worrying about how they will do, equip them to do it well!
 This might mean creating a visual chart so your son remembers everything for school or practicing what to do if they are bullied.